-Scarlett Johansson feels she has ''made it'' after receiving a star on the Hollywood walk of fame.
+Scarlett Johansson feels she has ''made it'' in the movie industry after receiving a star on the Hollywood walk of fame.

 The 'Avengers Assemble' actress was recently recognised with a permanent tribute to her 20-year movie career and despite having a string of box office successes behind her, she admits it is only now she has been given the star that she feels successful.